Lorenzo0224/csv/README.md

 # Technical Report

-This repository contains the technical report of our paper 'Tailoring the Shapley Value for In-context Example Selection towards Data Wrangling', see ``
+This repository contains the technical report of our paper 'Tailoring the Shapley Value for In-context Example Selection towards Data Wrangling'.

 ## Requirements